 Bertram Creek Park skirts the pebbly shores of Okanagan Lake and is nestled along the base of Okanagan Mountain Provincial Park.
 The park is only 20 minutes from downtown Kelowna, but it’s off the beaten path and is usually very quiet.
-Bertram isn’t somewhere you randomly stumble upon and because of that, it’s a local favourite.
+Bertram isn’t somewhere you randomly stumble upon and I love it because of that.

 Bertram Creek Regional Park

 I’ll let you in on a little secret: I love tourist traps and it’s very rare I think they’re overrated.
 But I also enjoy exploring off the beaten path places and finding where locals hang out — even when I’m the local.

 I’m happy to say that Bertram is definitely a local’s park!

 This trail is located on the unceded territory of the Syilx (Okanagan) Peoples.

 |Availability||↠ Open year-round during daylight hours|

 ↠ Reduced facilities and parking from November 1 to March 31

 |Activities||Swimming, hiking, boating, bird watching, casual sports, scuba diving, and special events.|